jqno/jqno-textobj-functioncall.vim/README.md

 # vim-textobj-functioncall

 This plugin provides a text object for function calls.
-You need to have [vim-textobj-user](https://github.com/kana/vim-textobj-user) installed to use it.

 ## Usage